serhat-yildiz/svelte-animate-icons/README.md

 ---

-Built with ❤️ for the Svelte community.
+Built with love for the Svelte community.